donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 #### 9.3.4	Registered reports

 A registered report is a publication for which the experimental methods are pre-registered and reviewed before data are collected.
 The objective of registered reports is to neutralize a variety of inappropriate research practices, such as selective reporting of results, undisclosed analytic flexibility, and publication bias.

 If the study was conducted as a part of a registered report, then specify (1) the authority (e.g., a journal, a website for collaboration such as the OSF) where the methods and proposed analyses were pre-registered and reviewed prior to the research being conducted, and (2) the identifier of this pre-registration.

+TBD: I propose to remove 9.3.4.
+The pre-registration already is documented by the journal.

-##10	Data Sharing collection
+## 10	Data Sharing Collection
-10.1	Objectives
+### 10.1	Objectives

 1. To allow external researchers to extend scientific findings by reanalyzing data with new methods, and/or by addressing new research questions using these data.
 2. To allow external researchers to reproduce scientific findings.

 This protocol involves both required (10.2) and recommended (10.3) operating procedures.

-10.2	Required
+### 10.2	Required
-10.2.1	Initiation
+## 10.2.1	Initiation

-A data sharing collection (DSC) is initiated by the research administrator upon request by a researcher on the basis of criteria put forward by the center director.
+A _Data Sharing Collection_ (DSC) is initiated by the research administrator upon request by a researcher on the basis of criteria put forward by the center director.
 Typically, a DSC is initiated after a paper has been accepted for publication.
-The protocol for initiating a DSC is described in the DI RDM Protocol for Research Administrators.
+The protocol for initiating a DSC is described in the _DI RDM Protocol for Research Administrators_.

-10.2.2	General
+## 10.2.2	General

-A DSC pertains to the reuse of the data that was used in a scientific publication.
-Every publication of which the results are based on data must be represented in the repository as a SIC, and therefore every DSC is linked to a SIC.
+A DSC pertains to the reuse of the data that was used for a scientific publication.
+Every publication of which the results are based on data must be represented in the repository as a RDC, and therefore every DSC is associated with a RDC.

 A DSC contains (part of) the data of one or more DACs as well as additional files.
 These additional files contain relevant information, both for external researchers that want to reanalyze the data to extend the published results and those that only want to reproduce these results.

+Contrary to DACs and RDCs, which are only for DI-internal use, DSCs are made available to the whole international scientific community.
+This does not imply that everyone can read and download the DSCs; access to a DSC requires authorization, and this can only be granted by the DSC manager.

-It is important that a DSC can easily be found on the web.
-Therefore it contains so-called discovery metadata that allow for this, either alone or in combination.
+Finding a DSC on the web must be easy.
+Therefore it must contain so-called _discovery attributes_.

 Sharing data of human participants requires that their privacy must be guaranteed.
 Therefore these data can only be shared in a way that conforms to the relevant laws and regulations.

-10.2.3	Linking to a SIC
+## 10.2.3	Associating to a RDC

-The DSC corresponds to a SIC in the repository, and it must be linked to it by specifying the SIC identification number in a metadata field.
+The DSC corresponds to a RDC in the repository, and it must be associated with it by specifying the RDC identification number.

-10.2.4	Discovery metadata
+## 10.2.4	Discovery attributes

-The researcher must add both general and neuroscience-specific metadata.
-The neuroscience-specific metadata allow the DSC to be found independent from the original publication.
+The researcher must add both general and neuroscience-specific attributes that allow the DSC to be found on the web.
+The neuroscience-specific attributes allow the DSC to be found independently from the original publication.
 The general metadata, which all pertain to the publication, are the following:

 1. Title of the publication
 2. List of all co-authors
 3. Journal in which the publication has appeared (will appear)
 4. PID of the publication
-5. Pubmed identifier (PMID) of the publication
+5. PubMed identifier (PMID) of the publication

-6. PID of the DSC (autogenerated), which will typically be included in the publication.
-There are two types of neuroscience-specific metadata:
+There are two types of neuroscience-specific discovery attributes:

-1. Metadata selected from controlled vocabularies pertaining to the following domains: Technique, Topic, Species, Disorder, and Brain Area.
-2. Free text metadata, of which there are two subtypes: keyword and description.
+1. Free text metadata, of which there are two subtypes:
+  1. Keyword, like the keywords of a journal article.
+  2. Description, like the abstract of a journal article.
+2. Neuroscience terms that are selected from two controlled vocabularies: the topic list of the Society for Neuroscience (SFN), and the Medical Subject Headings (MESH; used by PubMed for indexing articles).
+When selecting terms from these controlled vocabularies, the following domains may serve as a guide: technique, topic, species, disorder, and brain area.

-10.2.5	Conformity with laws and regulations
+## 10.2.5	Conformity with laws and regulations

 Sharing human data requires that the participants have signed an informed consent form that allows the data to be shared.
-In case the data were acquired at the DI, the researcher must specify where these informed consent forms (i.e. paper forms) and the approved information brochures are archived.
+In case the data were acquired at the DI, this must be documented as a part of the relevant DACs (i.e., the DACs that contain the data on which the results are based, as specified in the RDC).

 Sharing human data also requires that these data do not contain elements on the basis of which the human participants can be identified in a direct or indirect way.
 Two types of information are especially relevant: personal background information and research-related information.
-(In the Dutch Data Protection Act, these are denoted as, respectively, communicatie gegevens and onderzoeksgegevens.)
+(In the Dutch Data Protection Act, these are denoted as, respectively, "communicatie gegevens" and "onderzoeksgegevens".)
 Personal background information pertains to the subject’s past and present status with respect to health, education, occupation, activities, etc. Personal background information on the basis of which a subject could be uniquely identified (e.g., name, bank account number, Burger Service Nummer) can never be shared.
 Some personal background information may be essential in order to reproduce the results on which the publication is based.
 Only under this condition, this personal background information may be shared.
-This requires however that the data use agreement (DUA, see further) specifies that the collection contains sensitive data and that the agreement specifies how this sensitive data may or may not be used.
+This requires however that the Data Use Agreement (DUA, see further) specifies that the collection contains sensitive data and that the agreement specifies how this sensitive data may or may not be used.

 It is sometimes possible to identify human participants on the basis of research-related information such as anatomical MRIs, video-, and audio data.
 These are so-called identifiable human data.
 Tools are available that remove the information that allow for this identification, such as software for removing facial characteristics and ears from anatomical MRI, and transcriptions of audio data.
 If these tools are available, researchers must use them to de-identify their participants’ data.

-10.2.6	Preparing the data for sharing
+## 10.2.6	Preparing the data for sharing

-Here, one must distinguish between the situation in which all data in the DAC can be shared, and the situation in which some data of the DAC must not be shared (see 10.2.5 ).
+Here, one must distinguish between the situation in which all data in the DAC can be shared, and the situation in which some data of the DAC must not be shared (see 10.2.5).
 In the former situation, the data are prepared for sharing by copying them from the DAC(s).
 In the latter situation, the researcher must do the following:

 1. Download the relevant data from the DAC(s).
 2. Perform all the operations that are required in order for the data to be shared (see 10.2.5).
 3. Upload the result of the previous step to the DSC.

-10.2.7	DSC annotation
+## 10.2.7	DSC annotation
 See 8.2.9.

-10.2.8	Extending on the published results
+## 10.2.8	Extending on the published results

 The DSC must contain all the information that a knowledgeable colleague needs to extend on the published results.
 In a first step, this typically involves that the published results are reproduced.
 Publications may differ substantially in the amount and detail of the information that is required for reproducing the results.
 Collaborators on a collection are expected to demonstrate scholarship in providing the required information.

 It is highly unlikely that an external colleague would only want to reproduce the published results using exactly the same computer scripts that were also used by the authors.
 Instead, it is much more likely that such a colleague would want to investigate related effects, or modulations of the published effects by variables that are present in the data.
 Collaborators on a collection are expected to provide the information that allows external colleagues to perform such analyses, amongst others by providing inline comments in their analysis scripts.

-10.2.9	Specifying the data use agreement
+## 10.2.9	Specifying the data use agreement

-Every DSC requires a data use agreement (DUA) that specifies the conditions under which data is shared.
-There are multiple types of standard DUAs, e.g. for human and for non-human data.
+Every DSC requires a _Data Use Agreement_ (DUA) that specifies the conditions under which data is shared.
+There are multiple types of standard DUAs, both for human and for non-human data.
 The DUA should adhere to the legal standards and the local policies.
 The DUA may also include details on specific intellectual property rights and limitations on the reuse of the data.

 The choice for a particular DUA must be based on the decision tree that part of the Donders RDM Information Package.

+TBD: I propose to replace the information package by a part of the Github-hosted wiki.

-Following a request from an external researcher to download data from a DSC, a user account needs to be created for the external researcher.
-After the external researcher agrees to the DUA corresponding to the DSC, the external researcher can be added to a collection as viewer, which gives him/her read access.
+When an authenticated external researcher agrees to the DUA corresponding to the DSC, he/she is automatically added as a viewer to the DSC, which gives him/her read access.

-10.2.10	 Specifying the contact person
+## 10.2.10	 Specifying the contact person

 The contact person for a DSC is a collection manager to whom the signed DUA must be sent and who can grant access.
-If the DUA includes limitations on the reuse of the data, then the contact person (possibly after informing with his/her colleagues) decides on whether the intended reuse is within these limitations.

 The contact person’s email address must be in the appropriate metadata field.

+TBD: Now that we have decided that external researchers, after agreeing with the DUA, are automatically added to a collection as a viewer, I think we do not need the contact person anymore.
+If external researchers have questions about the data, they may contact the corresponding author of the publication.

-10.2.11	 DSC closure
+## 10.2.11	 DSC closure

 When a collection is closed, it is also _published_.
 This implies that a permanent read-only copy has been created to which can be referred by a _persistent identifier_ (PID).
 A PID is a persistent and unique identifier that allows for direct access to the collection, even if the URL has changed.
 Once a collection has a PID, it cannot be changed anymore ().

 In case an approved collection contains incorrect and/or insufficient information, the collection reviewer may re-open it, allowing for changes to be made.
 Importantly, it is not the read-only collection with the PID that is reopened, but an identical collection without a PID.
 Collection reviewers must keep in mind that this re-opened collection at some point will have to be closed again, and a new PID will then be assigned to it.

 See 8.2.10.
-A DSC can only closed if the SIC to which it is linked is also closed.
+A DSC can only closed if the RDC to which it is linked is also closed.

-10.2.12	 Data/study type specific
+## 10.2.12	 Data/study type specific
-10.2.12.1	Photo-, video-, and audio data
+### 10.2.12.1	Photo-, video-, and audio data

 It is technically impossible to de-identify photo-, video-, and audio data without compromising their scientific value.
 At the same time, it is unrealistic to expect that most candidate-participants for these studies would agree with their data being shared without de-identification.
 For these reasons, the DSC for a published study that involves photo-, video-, or audio data must not contain the identifiable data of those participants that have indicated on their informed consent form that they did not agreed with sharing.
 However, the SIC that corresponds to this study must contain the data of all participants in this study.
 In addition, if the published study also contained non-identifiable data (e.g., response times, electrophysiological data), then all those data must be shared (i.e., the non-identifiable data of all participants).

-10.3	Recommended
+### 10.3	Recommended
-10.3.1	Analysis scripts
+## 10.3.1	Analysis scripts

 Often, the process via which data are converted into published results is fully specified by analysis scripts that can be executed by software packages such as MATLAB, R, Python, SPSS, Bash+FSL, etc. Sharing analysis scripts is the recommended way of providing information to colleague allowing him/her to reproduce the results in the publication.

-10.3.2	Checking contributions
+## 10.3.2	Checking contributions

 As a part of his/her final responsibility for a collection, it is recommended that a collection manager check the contributions of all persons that contribute to this collection.
 For that purpose, a collection manager can make use of a reporting tool that produces a log of all the changes in the collection, specifying who uploaded/modified which file at what time.